 Resource-poor Japan is dependent on imports for nearly 90% of its energy.
 Thus, Japan's energy supply structure is extremely vulnerable.
-Following the two oil crises in the 1970s, Japan has diversified its energy sources through increased use of nuclear energy, natural gas, and coal, as well as the promotion of energy efficiency and conservation.
+Following the two oil crises in the 1970s, Japan has diversified its energy sources through increased use of nuclear energy, natural gas and coal, as well as the promotion of energy efficiency and conservation.

 Despite these improvements, oil still accounts for about 40% of Japan's primary energy supply, and nearly 90% of imported oil comes from the Middle East.
-Moreover, Japan as an island country cannot import electricity from neighboring countries.
+Moreover, although Japan has one of the highest proportions of electricity demand in total energy demand exceeding 40%, prospects for importing electricity from neighboring countries are very poor because Japan is an island nation.
 In addition, there is an urgent need for global warming countermeasures such as reduction of carbon dioxide emissions from the use of energy.
 To ensure Japan's stable electricity supply, it is crucial to establish an optimal combination of power sources that can concurrently deliver energy security, economic efficiency, and environmental conservation, while making safety the top priority.